juergenweb/FrontendContact/README.md

 $form->requiredSubject(true); // subject field will be required
 ```

+All other fields (message, email, data privacy, file upload and send copy) have a fixed status and cannot be changed to required or not.

 #### Change the position of a specific field inside the form
 I have set the order of the default fields inside the form according to my preferences.
 Maybe you disagree with me and you want to change the position of a field to be on another place.